Do you ever find yourself on a search engine, looking to see how your blog is doing on a particular subject or theme? Yeah, I’ve never done that.

 1. Your eyes glow just like the twin suns on my home planet.

 Any alien pick-up lines you’d like to add?
-And tell me, is this how you wound up at my blog — searching for help with outer-space romance?
+And tell me, is this how you came to my blog — searching for help with outer-space romance?
 Be honest…

 * If your goal is only to have a blog that is visited often — and aren’t concerned at all with the topic of said blog — might I suggest you begin by writing about alien romance and love?
 There is definitely a wide open niche waiting to be filled by you (yes, you).
 You could become the Michael Hyatt of aliens dating with purpose, productivity, and leadership.
 Or the Jonathan Acuff of Stuff Aliens Like (who, by the way, is the Christian Lander of Stuff Christians Like.)